Ioannina

-Ioannina (Ιωάννινα Ioánnina /el/), often called Yannena (Γιάννενα Yánnena /el/) within Greece, is the capital and largest city of the Ioannina regional unit and of Epirus, an administrative region in northwestern Greece.
+Ioannina (Ιωάννινα, /el/), often called Yanina (Γιάννινα or Γιάννενα), is the capital and largest city of the Ioannina regional unit and of Epirus, an administrative region in northwestern Greece.

 According to the 2021 census, the city population was 64,896 while the municipality had 113,978 inhabitants.
 It lies at an elevation of approximately 500 m above sea level, on the western shore of Lake Pamvotis (Παμβώτις).
 Ioannina is located 410 km northwest of Athens, 260 km southwest of Thessaloniki and 80 km east of the port of Igoumenitsa on the Ionian Sea.

 The city's foundation has traditionally been ascribed to the Byzantine Emperor Justinian in the 6th century AD, but modern archaeological research has uncovered evidence of Hellenistic settlements.
 Ioannina flourished in the late Byzantine period (13th–15th centuries).
 It became part of the Despotate of Epirus following the Fourth Crusade and many wealthy Byzantine families fled there following the 1204 sack of Constantinople, with the city experiencing great prosperity and considerable autonomy, despite the political turmoil.
-Ioannina surrendered to the Ottomans in 1430 and until 1868 it was the administrative center of the Pashalik of Yanina.
+Ioannina surrendered to the Ottomans in 1430, and until 1867 it was the administrative center of the Ioannina Eyalet, serving as a power base for Ali Pasha.
 In the period between the 18th and 19th centuries, the city was a major center of the modern Greek Enlightenment.
 Ioannina was ceded to Greece in 1913 following the Balkan Wars.

 The city is also characterized by various green areas and parks, including Molos (Lake Front), Litharitsia Park, Pirsinella Park (Giannotiko Saloni), Suburban Forest.
 There are two hospitals, the General Hospital of Ioannina "G. Hatzikosta", and the University Hospital of Ioannina.
 It is also the seat of the University of Ioannina.
 The city's emblem consists of the portrait of the Byzantine Emperor Justinian crowned by a stylized depiction of the nearby ancient theater of Dodona.